Glenn Bassett: Career

+Player

 Bassett was the co-captain (with Herb Flam) of the University of California at Los Angeles tennis team that won the NCAA championship 1950.

-Also that year, he won the singles title at the Cincinnati Masters, defeating Ham Richardson, 6–2, 4–6, 6–1, 6–1 in the final.
+Also in 1950, he won the singles title at the Cincinnati Masters, defeating Ham Richardson in the final in four sets.

+Bassett won the Pacific Northwest Championships in Tacoma, Washington in 1956 and 1958 and the West Hollywood Championships at Plummer Park in West Hollywood in 1958 (defeating Norm Perry in the final), 1959, and 1960 (defeating Vladimir Petrović in the final).

+Coach

 Bassett graduated from UCLA in 1951, and would go on to coach the UCLA tennis team for 27 seasons (from 1967 to 1993).
 At UCLA, he compiled a record of 592-92-2, winning 13 conference championships, seven NCAA team championships (1970, 1971, 1975, 1976, 1979, 1982 and 1984) and producing three NCAA singles champions, four NCAA doubles team champions and 49 All-Americans.

 After leaving the Bruins, he became a volunteer coach at Pepperdine in 1994 and 1995 and assumed the head coaching position in 1996, leading Pepperdine to a 22–7 season.

 Honors, awards, distinctions

 Bassett is the only person in NCAA history to win an NCAA tennis title as a player, assistant coach and head coach.
 While at UCLA, Bassett worked with some of tennis’ most recognized players, including national champions Arthur Ashe, Ian Crookenden, Billy Martin and Jimmy Connors, and 1992 Olympian Mark Knowles.

-Bassett was inducted into the UCLA Athletic Hall of Fame in 1998, the ITA Collegiate Tennis Hall of Fame in 1993, the Southern California Tennis Association Hall of Fame in 2005, and the Santa Monica College Sports Hall Of Fame in 2008.
+Bassett was inducted into the UCLA Athletics Hall of Fame in 1998, the ITA Collegiate Tennis Hall of Fame in 1993, the Southern California Tennis Association Hall of Fame in 2005, and the Santa Monica College Sports Hall Of Fame in 2008.